 It is worth noting that it is high-calorie and high-protein foods that give you that ‘full’ feeling.
 Simply removing animal products from a standard diet could leave you with mostly low-calorie foods such as salads, vegetables, and fruit.
 Eating only these foods could quickly leave you feeling hungry and weak.
 Some people make this mistake and then feel that being vegan is a challenge.

-Many animal products are actually 50% fat.
-Removing these can drastically reduce your fat intake (especially saturated fat), which can be hugely beneficial, especially if you have high cholesterol.
+Many animal products are high in fat – some have over 50% of calories come from fat.
+Removing these can drastically reduce your fat intake (especially saturated fat), which can be hugely beneficial, especially if you have high cholesterol .
 Make sure, however, that you are getting adequate plant fats in your diet – these are the good fats and essential for health.
 Sources of plant fats include nuts, seeds, avocado, and olives.

 This Nutrition page has been fact checked by the Spoon Guru Nutrition Team